-To help you learn it, we’ve put together a list of some excellent ways to learn conversational English.
-But first, you’ll need to decide what kind of conversational English you want to learn.
+To help you learn some of this conversational English, I’ve put together a list of some excellent ways to learn conversational English.

 Types of Conversational English

 Think about the way you speak in your native language.
 How you talk to your co-workers or fellow students is different from how you talk to your friends or family.
 You speak differently when you’re in a professional environment and when you’re at a party.
 Everything from the location, social status and even age can change the way the conversation sounds.

 The same is true in English.
 There are many different ways of casual speaking in English.
 Some groups include:

 - Slang: Slang is the extremely informal “street speak.”
 Different age groups and locations use different slang, so if you’re interested in learning some slang it’s important to choose a location and stick to your age group.
 After all, it wouldn’t make much sense to use American teenager slang as a middle-aged person living in Britain, would it?